 There is no specific training requirement to enter this exam, however it is aimed at trainees in years 4-7 of the Ophthalmic Specialist Training programme, those at the end of their non-specialised ophthalmic training and those considered suitable to practice independently.
 Candidates are unlikely to pass this exam without significant training in ophthalmology.

 Progression to the Part 2 FRCOphth Written exam is only permitted once the Part 1 FRCOphth Exam has been completed.
-Candidates do not need to have passed the Refraction Certificate examination before sitting the Part 2 FRCOphth Written.
-Candidates must pass the Part 2 Written exam before sitting the Part 2 Oral component.
+Candidates can sit the Part 2 FRCOphth Written before taking the Refraction Certificate examination but candidates must pass the Part 1 FRCOphth, Refraction Certificate and the Part 2 FRCOphth Written examinations before sitting the Part 2 Oral component.

 Similarly to RCOphth’s other examinations, candidates must hold a medical qualification that is approved by the UK GMC or Irish Medical Council before registering.
 Your qualification, if not already approved by the UK GMC or IMC, should have been attested when applying for your first Part 1 FRCOphth exam.

 If you are on the OST programme you must pass both the Part 2 Written and Oral exams before the end of year seven of training.
 You can sit the exam when you’re on a break in the programme or before entering the GMC-approved training programme.
 Candidates are permitted a maximum of four attempts.
 Any attempts made before August 2014 will be discounted and will not count towards these attempts.